Special Report - Cyber thieves exploit banks' faith in SWIFT transfer network

 However, some former SWIFT employees said that the cooperative struggles to keep banks informed on risks of cyber fraud because of a lack of cooperation from the banks themselves.
 SWIFT’s 25-member board of directors is filled with representatives of larger banks.

 “The banks are not going to tell us too much,” said Doyle, the former SWIFT executive.
-“They wouldn’t like to destabilize confidence in their institution.”
+“They wouldn’t like to destabilise confidence in their institution.”

 Banks also fear notifying SWIFT or law enforcement of security breaches because that could lead to regulatory investigations that highlight failures of risk management or compliance that could embarrass top managers, said Hugh Cumberland, a former SWIFT marketing executive who is now a senior associate with cyber security firm Post-Quantum.